A gun is as good or as bad as the man using it

 There were many plaudits for child actor Brandon De Wilde as the Starretts’ son Joey.
 And indeed he was nominated for an Oscar for the part.
 Myself, though, I found him too young and too whiny, perhaps because I already had a clear idea in my head from the novel of an older boy, a tough teenager.
-This is no criticism of De Wilde for many of these child actors were astonishingly good and you can’t expect more from a boy of nine.
+This is no criticism of De Wilde, for many of these child actors were astonishingly good and you can’t expect more from a boy of ten.
 I criticize the casting choice rather than the child.
-Lassie lad Lee Aaker had originally been penciled in.
+Rin Tin Tin lad Lee Aaker had originally been penciled in.
 I always thought Aaker an excellent boy for Westerns and it’s a pity he didn’t do it.
-He was only nine too but he would have been a better pioneer child, I think.
+He was only nine but he would have been a better pioneer child, I think.

 Brandon De Wilde as Joey

 But the story revolves around the boy and so that casting was vital.
 As Philip French wrote in his 1973 book Westerns,